its-tushar-bit/sonatype-firewall-extension/contributing.md

 ### UI changes

 If your change introduces new or modifies any HTML, SCSS, or JavaScript; please request a review from [@iq-laurel](https://github.com/orgs/sonatype/teams/iq-laurel) in Github.
-You must get a +1 from a member of that team in order to merge.
+A +1 from our team is not needed to proceed with front end development.

 ### All other changes